List of The Young and the Restless characters introduced in the 1970s: Phillip Chancellor II

 “The history of the Chancellor family is deeply rooted in the history of Genoa City, which was founded by Civil War hero Garfield Dandridge Chancellor.
 In 1973, Garfield’s great-great-grandson, Phillip Chancellor II, was running Chancellor Industries.
 He resided in the Chancellor mansion with his alcoholic and promiscuous wife Katherine (Kay)".
 Phillip is born on June 19, 1928.
 He attends college with Gary Reynolds and the two become friends.
 In November 1973, wealthy Phillip first appeared in the series as the husband of Katherine Chancellor, Gary's widow, his wife of twelve years.
 Phillip and Kay's marriage was strained due to Kay's bad habits of infidelity, smoking and alcohol addiction.
 He tried to help Kay with her vices, but he wound up starting an affair of his own with Kay's new paid companion, Jill Foster, and the two fell in love.
 After declaring their love for one another, Phillip made plans to end his marriage to Kay and to marry Jill.
 Later, Phillip and Jill conceived a child together, and he officially left Kay to be with Jill.
 Phillip served an upset Kay with divorce papers, and then he left for the Dominican Republic where he got the divorce granted before returning to Genoa City.

 Katherine picked him up from the airport and gave him a ride home, and she begged him for a second chance.
 Phillip refused, and an angry Kay sped up and drove off a cliff in an attempt to kill them both.
 Phillip survived the crash long enough to marry Jill on his deathbed.
 Phillip was buried on the Chancellor estate property in the backyard.
 Jill later gave birth to his son and his only child, Phillip Chancellor III.

 Lorie Brooks

-Lauralee "Lorie" Brooks first appeared in December 20, 1973, as the daughter of Stuart Brooks.
+Lauralee "Lorie" Brooks first appeared on December 20, 1973, as the daughter of Stuart Brooks.
 She was portrayed by actress Jaime Lyn Bauer until August 6, 1982, with reappearances in 1984 and 2002.
 In February 2018, it was reported that Bauer would be returning as Lorie to commemorate with the show's 45th anniversary.